Attempted assassination of Bob Marley

-Seven armed men raided the residence of reggae musician Bob Marley in Kingston, Jamaica on December 3, 1976, two days before he was to stage a concert in an attempt to quell recent violence.
+On 3 December 1976, seven armed men raided the residence of reggae musician Bob Marley in Kingston, Jamaica, two days before Marley was to stage a concert in an attempt to quell recent violence.
 Politicians from across the political spectrum hoped to capitalize on Marley's support.
 While Marley remained neutral, many viewed him as tacitly supporting the prime minister Michael Manley and his democratic socialist People's National Party (PNP).
-Marley and three others were shot, but all survived.
+Marley and four others were shot, but all survived.

-Concert and election controversy

-Bob Marley claimed to be uninvolved in Jamaican politics and had originally agreed to play the Smile Jamaica Concert on the condition that the concert would not be political.
-However, after the elections were moved up to December 15, both parties considered Marley's concert scheduled just ten days before to be an endorsement for the PNP.

-Assassination attempt
+Attack

-At 8:30pm, on December 3, 1976, two days before the Smile Jamaica Concert, seven men armed with guns raided Marley's house at 56 Hope Road.
-Marley and his band were on break from rehearsal.
+At 8:30 pm, on 3 December 1976, two days before the Smile Jamaica Concert, seven men armed with guns raided Marley's house at 56 Hope Road while Marley and his band were on break from rehearsal.
 Marley's wife, Rita, was shot in the head in her car in the driveway.
 The gunmen shot Marley in the chest and arm.
 His manager, Don Taylor, was shot in the legs and torso.
 Band employee Louis Griffiths took a bullet to his torso as well.
 There were no fatalities.